 He began his career in the China Electricity Council in 1988 and has been in the power industry over a span for over 30 years.
 Since 2009, he has worked at State Grid International Development Co.
-Ltd and is in charge of the merger and acquisition of overseas power transmission and distribution assets.
-Since July 2015, his responsibilities have been extended to include the management of the company's legal affairs.
+Ltd. and is in charge of the merger and acquisition of overseas power transmission and distribution assets.
+From July 2015 to December 2019, his responsibilities have been extended to include the management of the company's legal affairs.

 From to 2009 to 2012, he was Vice Chief Economist, Head of the Business Development & Strategy Department of State Grid International Development Co.
-Ltd. In October 2018, he was appointed to represent State Grid International Development Co.
-Ltd. on the Board of Directors of AusNet Services, Australia.
+Ltd..
+Since 2012, he has been Senior Vice President of State Grid International Development Co.
+Ltd..